 The Board delegates authority to the Asset Liability Management Committee (ALCO) to regularly review structural market risk positions and provide senior management oversight.
-In addition to Board-approved limits on IRR risk limits and economic value exposure incorporated into the risk appetite statement, ALCO determines more granular management limits are in place to guide day-to-day management of this risk.
+In addition to Boardapproved limits on IRR risk limits and economic value exposure incorporated into the risk appetite statement, ALCO determines more granular management limits are in place to guide day-to-day management of this risk.

 ALCO limits are designed to manage the effects of potential interest rate movements.
 To monitor and control IRR two primary metrics are used: net interest income sensitivity and economic value of equity (EVE) risk.
-The net interest income sensitivity is a measure of the impact of potential changes in interest rates on the projected 12-month pre-tax net interest income of the company's portfolio of assets and liabilities in response to prescribed parallel interest rate movements with interest rate movements with interest rates floored at zero.
-The EVE sensitivity is a measure of the impact of potential changes in interest rates on the market value of the bank's assets and liabilities in response to prescribed parallel interest rate movements with interest rates floored at zero.
+The net interest income sensitivity is a measure of the impact of potential changes in interest rates on the projected 12-month pre-tax net interest income of the company's portfolio of assets and liabilities in response to prescribed parallel interest rate movements with interest rate floored at zero.
+The EVE sensitivity is a measure of the impact of potential changes in interest rates floored at zero.